arch8s/spring-2022/Glossary.md

 > _Platform_
 is a list of online teaching tools used for blended learning. **In our context**, the meeting place for candidates and NPOs

-> _Non-profit organization, also non-profits (NPO)_
-is a group with a platform integration offering

 > _Community Leader_
 is a representative of the platform who facilitates NPOs in their processes and organisational needs